autonomys/subspace-docs/docs/develop/nova/quick_start.md

 If anything above sounds unfamiliar, you can always fall back to our full guide.

+---
+## Important note about submitting the transaction

+Please avoid attempting to accelerate the transaction by including the tip alongside the gas fees.
+The transaction queue operates differently with Subspace, leading to the possibility of two transactions sharing the same nonce.
+This could result in dual charges for gas fees—once for the execution and storage in the first transaction, and solely for storage in the second transaction.
+To prevent this scenario, ensure that you refrain from adding a tip or accelerating the transaction.

+---

 ### Have any questions?
 Feel free to post them on [our forum](https://forum.subspace.network/) or in our [Developer-chat on Discord](https://discord.gg/EAw6B48r).
 ---